psistwu/teaching_subversive/draft/chap02.md

 their courses are methods courses.)

 <div style="color: red">
-I think that "in other words, a method" should be
+I think that "in other words, a method" may be
 "in other words, a content."
 </div><br />